All Episodes

 That's my point.

-They take a radical, I mean a genuine radical political person, and they plug her into this entertainment genre and make her appear normal and like a celebrity and all.
+They take a radical, I mean a genuine radical, political person, and they plug her into this entertainment genre and make her appear normal and like a celebrity and all.

 They never point out Democrat Party politics or whatever.

-They just they just paint Elizabeth Warren as normal.
+They just paint Elizabeth Warren as normal.

 The future.